MiyukiHoshi21/computing-work/teachers-day/story.md

 "That reminds me, I wonder how is 1H doing, they arranged a meetup in school today."
 Ms Ng (Geography teacher) pondered out loud, tapping her pencil which she used to draw maps on her chin thoughtfully.

 "Maybe we can go visit them during our lunch break later."
-Mr Mark (Computing teacher) suggested, not looking up from the code he was working on.
+Mr Ng (Computing teacher) suggested, not looking up from the code he was working on.

 Woosh!
 All of a sudden, the door to the staffroom was flung open.